SoftwareAG/c8y-docs/content/changes-applications/cl-dtm.md

 #### -Change- Improved visualization of steps skipped during asset instance creation

-Non-mandatory steps that are skipped during creation of an asset instance are now distinguished by a grey colored ticks.
+Non-mandatory steps that are skipped during the creation of an asset instance are now distinguished by a grey-colored tick.
 [CTM-654]

 #### -Change- Immediate feedback from validation of Key field